Numerical methods for multiscale inverse problems

 \section{Introduction}

-This paper focuses on developing mathematical and numerical models used in the recovery of high resolution information about physical processes from observational data.
-A major hurdle in these problems is the high computational cost associated with the forward simulations, especially when the models contain variations on a wide range of scales.
-The main contribution of this paper is the application of multiscale techniques for highly oscillatory models that results in well-posed inverse problems that can be implemented efficiently.
-An application is medical imaging, where reconstructions are obtained from experiments that use photo-acoustic effects of optical and ultrasonic waves \cite{Bal2011, Bal2012}.
-Multiscale modeling also plays a key role in reflection seismology \cite{Symes2009}, where accurate models of seismic wave propagation in the Earth's sedimentary crust must account for a wide spectrum of time and spatial scales.
+Multiscale modeling plays a crucial role in the development of mathematical and numerical methods for solving inverse problems arising in science and engineering.
+The design of accurate models must account for the numerous challenges involved in capturing a wide spectrum of time and spatial scales.
+Full resolution forward models come at a high computational cost, and many model-reduction techniques create difficulties in the mathematical formulation of the inverse problem.
+It is important to understand microstructure inversion problems where these challenges can be addressed by employing multiscale forward solvers and including prior knowledge in the inversion process.

-Of present interest are inverse problems for determining an unknown parameter in a forward model $G:X\rightarrow P$, where $G$ is often a solution operator for a partial differential equation, and $X$ and $P$ are function spaces.
-In particular, we consider models of physical processes that contain variations on multiple scales.
-Such processes are governed by partial differential equations of the form $\fwd(\aeps)=\ueps\in P$, where the parameter $\aeps\in X$ is a coefficient in the equation.
+We will consider the problem of determining an unknown parameter in a forward model $G:X\rightarrow P$ from observational data.
+Here, $X$ and $P$ are function spaces, and the map $G$ is a solution operator for a partial differential equation of the form $\fwd(\aeps)=\ueps\in P$.
+The unknown parameter $\aeps\in X$ is a coefficient in the equation.
 The multiscale nature of the problem is indicated by the superscript $\epsilon$, where $\epsilon$ is the ratio of scales in the model ($0<\epsilon\ll1$).

 The collected measurements, denoted by $\data\in \RR^{n}$, are in practice obtained from experiments or electrical techniques.
-In the current framework, the mapping from the unknown parameter to the data is derived using the forward model.
-This mapping is called the {\it observation operator}, and is denoted by $\obs: X\times P\rightarrow \RR^{n}$.
-The solution to the inverse problem is then obtained by matching observations $\data = \obs(\aeps, \ueps)$, with predictions of the form $z=\obs(\widehat{\aeps}, \widehat{\ueps})$.
+The mapping $\obs: X\times P\rightarrow \RR^{n}$ from the unknown parameter to the data, called the { observation operator}, is derived from the forward model.
+The solution to the inverse problem is then obtained by matching observations $\data = \obs(\aeps, \ueps)$, with predictions of the form $z=\obs(\widehat{a}, \widehat{u})$.
 In practice, the mapping from the parameter space to the space of predictions may differ from the observation operator, however here it is assumed that the mappings are the same.